R E I M A G I N I N G

 2025, framed synthetic polymer paint on acrylic paper 350gsm 12cm x 17cm, (including frame) 16cm x 21cm (SOLD)

 Concealed prompts the viewer to question what we are taught to hide.
 Which truths provoke public and private disgust, and why?
-A commonly used object, a tampon, lays on a bed of ambiguous material, amplified by a background of dark unresolved brush strokes.
-Framed in playfully delicate neo-Rococo sentiments, Concealed pays homage to the moments throughout history when hierarchies are dismantled and reshaped.
-Here, it is not the object itself that demands attention, but the act of paying attention at all.
+A commonly used and discarded object, a tampon, lays on a bed of ambiguous material, amplified by a background of onyx unresolved brush strokes.
+Framed in playfully delicate neo-Rococo sentiments, it is not the object itself that demands attention, but the act of paying attention at all.
 What happens when beauty and discomfort share a space?
 What would it look and feel like to reconsider where shame is directed?